duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

     laptop $ open -a XQuartz

 Go to "Preferences" and in the security tab make sure that the checkbox next to "Allow" connections from network clients is set.
+Now close XQuartz.

-It is also recommended that you add the following lines to your `.bashrc` file:
+You may want to add the following lines to your `.bashrc` file:

     export IP=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')